aivarsda/Secret-Key-Split-Util/README.md

 How To Use
 --------------
-Here is an application that demonstrates how to use the Secret-Key-Split-Util , you can actually use that app to split your secret key and send the key pieces to your email.
+Here is an application that demonstrates how to use the Secret Key Split Util , you can actually use that app to split your secret key and send the key pieces to your email.
 Then you can use those pieces safely: spread them in your code and reassemble the key when it's needed.
 <br>
 [![Get it on Google Play](https://raw.github.com/repat/README-template/master/googleplay.png)](https://play.google.com/store/apps/details?id=com.aivarsda.keysplitter)